wookiee89/dotfiles/README.md

 If you do not have **yadm** already installed, then feel free to use their instructions found [here](https://yadm.io/docs/install#osx), or follow mine below.

-I perfer to use [**asdf**](https://asdf-vm.com/#/core-manage-asdf) for managing these types of tools, and they luckily have this plugin, so all you do is:
+I prefer to use [**asdf**](https://asdf-vm.com/#/core-manage-asdf) for managing these types of tools, and they luckily have a yadm plugin, so all you have to do is:

 ```sh